If you’re looking for something fun and creative that’ll help you save some money, why not consider making your own Christmas gifts this year?

 You can add different colours and scents to your candles, and you can make them in different shapes, sizes, and styles.
 Hobbycraft has a helpful guide that explains what equipment you’ll need – for example, wicks, moulds, and wax flakes.
 Alternatively, you can follow the video tutorial below.

-Tip: You might have things you can already use as moulds at home, such as china teacups that you no longer use, jars, or glass containers from previous candles you’ve had.
+Tip: You might already have things you can use as moulds at home, such as China teacups that you no longer use, jars, or glass containers from previous candles you’ve had.

 14. Mosaic coasters